Murder of John Edwards: Early life

-William Christopher Paul was born on April 19, 1973 in Knoxville, Tennessee.
+William Christopher Paul was born on April 19, 1973, in Knoxville, Tennessee.
 An only child, Paul reportedly loved camping and would collect wildflowers for his mother.

 When Paul attended Gibbs High School, he was originally a good student, but when he was in seventh grade, Paul became addicted to marijuana, and although he stopped doing so at one point after he met his first girlfriend, he fell back into his old habits after they broke up.
 Paul dropped out of school at 11th grade as a result of his drug addiction.
 Paul went to work at a nursing home, where his mother also worked, but he spent 18 months on this job and left after he "got into trouble", according to his mother, who believed her son's drug addiction was the main cause of his problems and legal troubles.
-Paul went to Georgia after this, although he returned to Florida and would commit the murder sometime after.
+Paul went to Georgia after this, although he returned to Florida and committed the murder thereafter.

 Plea of guilt and sentencing

 On June 30, 1995, Paul pleaded guilty to one count of first-degree murder, two armed robbery charges and two kidnapping charges.
-With his plea of guilt and correspondence between the prosecution and defence, the death penalty was taken off the table in Paul's case and he was given five concurrent life sentences for all the charges he was convicted of.
-The family of Edwards accepted this plea deal, since it prevented his sister from having to testify in two separate trials about how she was raped.
+With his plea of guilt and correspondence between the prosecution and defence, the death penalty was taken off the table in Paul's case and he was given five concurrent life sentences.
+The Edwards family accepted this plea deal, since it prevented his sister from having to testify about the rape in two trials.
 The prosecution also agreed that Paul did not directly kill Edwards despite being an accomplice to murder.

 During his sentencing, it was decreed that Paul would not be eligible for parole until he completed a minimum period of 25 years behind bars, based on the plea bargain.
 As of 2024, Paul remains incarcerated at Cross City Correctional Institution.